-The Terms and Conditions for the MTN-Programme are set out in the Issuer's base prospectus dated 21 May 2019, together with any supplementary prospectus published from time to time (the "Base Prospectus").
+The Terms and Conditions for the MTN-Programme are set out in the Issuer's base prospectus 5 June 2020, together with any supplementary prospectus published from time to time (the "Base Prospectus").
 Capitalised terms used below shall have the meaning given to them in the Terms and Conditions, or as otherwise set out in the Base Prospectus.

-This document constitutes the Final Terms for the purposes of article 5.4 of Directive 2003/71/EC (along with relevant implementing measures under this Directive in each Member State and in its current wording, including amendments via Directive 2010/73/EC to the extent implemented in the relevant Member State, referred to as the "Prospectus Directive") and must be read in conjunction with the Base Prospectus.
+This document constitutes the Final Terms for the purposes of Regulation (EU) 2017/1129 (along with relevant implementing measures under this Regulation in each Member State and in its current wording, referred to as the "Prospectus Regulation") and must be read in conjunction with the Base Prospectus.
 Complete information about the Issuer and the offer can only be obtained through a combination of these Final Terms, the Base Prospectus (including any supplementary prospectus) and any documents incorporated therein by reference.
-These documents are available at www.bluestep.se.
+These documents are available at www.bluestepbank.com.